jontywigster/hyper-v_sensie_build/README.md

 ## Roles
-At the moment there are two - Docker or None.
-One adds Docker, via Ansible, and the other doesn't add Docker.
-This seems a bit pointless but I plan to add Podman and k3s as options and Ansible makes this fairly easy.
+At the moment there are three - Docker, Podman or None.
+Docker or Podman are installed via Ansible.
+None doesn't install either.

 ## Hyper-V Guest Data Exchange